Lroes/ARc-Electric_Wiki/FAQs.md

 Short answer: We made ARc-Light using Unity and AR Foundation.

-Long answer: Check out our [Software Requirements Specification](https://1drv.ms/w/s!Aouocz2JfuPagcEwvtEJoEqcvWnikQ?e=U78O9v) or our [How it Works]() wiki page for a more technical overview.
+Long answer: Check out our [Software Requirements Specification](https://1drv.ms/w/s!Aouocz2JfuPagcEwvtEJoEqcvWnikQ?e=U78O9v) for a more technical, detailed view.

 ### I have more questions, how can I contact you?